insooth/insooth.github.io/making-hybrid-systems.md

 }
 ```

 What's left here is the handling of a scoreboard to check whether the expected communication really happens.
-This may be done by extending the [`AsyncIterator`](https://docs.python.org/3/library/collections.abc.html#collections.abc.AsyncIterator)  `Vehicle.OnRoad` and [`Awaitable`s](https://docs.python.org/3/library/collections.abc.html#collections.abc.Awaitable) produced by `Vehicle.Drive` with additional "test context" parameter in enclosing class constructor, and with logic inside the returned awaitable.
+This may be done by extending the [`AsyncIterator`](https://docs.python.org/3/library/collections.abc.html#collections.abc.AsyncIterator)  `Vehicle.OnRoad` and [`Awaitable`s](https://docs.python.org/3/library/collections.abc.html#collections.abc.Awaitable) produced by `Vehicle.Drive` with an additional "test context" argument in the enclosing class constructor, and with a logic inside the the returned awaitable.
 Reuse of existing test frameworks written in Python is highly desirable.

 #### About this document